SoftInstigate/restheart-website/index.md

         <div class="row mb-2">
             <div class="col-md-6 call-to-action__item call-to-action__first">
                 <h2 class="call-to-action__title">Build modern apps with RESTHeart</h2>
-                <p>RESTHeart is an Open Source runtime highly suited for back end microservices.
-                It leverages MongoDB to provide the data API out-of-the-box.
-Get the 80% common requirements out-of-the-box and easily extend the API for the 20%.</p>
+                <p>RESTHeart connects automatically to MongoDB or any compatible database (e.g. Percona Server for MongoDB, AWS DocumentDB and Azure Cosmos DB) exposing all database's features through a comprehensive REST API.</p>
                 <ul class="">
-                    <li>Instant Data API with MongoDB</li>
+                    <li>Instant REST, GraphQL and WebSocket API</li>
                     <li>Built-in Authentication and Authorization</li>
-                    <li>Elegant Java, Kotlin, JavaScript and TypeScript Framework to extend the API</li>
+                    <li>Java, Kotlin, JavaScript and TypeScript Framework to extend the API</li>
                 </ul>
                 <a href="{{ "/docs" | prepend: site.baseurl }}" class="btn bg-info ml-1 mt-3 my-0 btn-md">LEARN MORE</a>
             </div>
             <div class="col-md-6 call-to-action__item call-to-action__first">
                 <h2 class="call-to-action__title">Setup RESTHeart in minutes</h2>
-                <p>RESTHeart is tailored for JVM, GraalVM, Docker and Kubernetes, crafted from the best of breed Java libraries and standards, designed to radically simplify server-side development and <strong>deployment</strong>.</p>
+                <p>RESTHeart fully supports GraalVM, a new virtual machine from Oracle that supports a polyglot runtime environment and the ability to compile Java applications to native images.
+RESTHeart is also available as a Docker image.
+It works perfectly in Kubernetes and AWS ECS clusters.</p>
                 <ul class="">
                     <li>Ready-to-run stateless Microservice</li>
                     <li>Available as jar and native binary and Docker container</li>